Pantsir missile system: Libya

 In June 2019, United Arab Emirates deployed several of its Pantsir-S1 air defence systems to Libya, to support the Libyan National Army (LNA) in their advance towards Tripoli.
 The Libyan Interior Minister of the Government of National Accord (GNA), Fathi Bashagha claimed one of the systems was reportedly destroyed by a GNA Libyan Air Force strike on 13 November 2019.

 On 15 May 2020, Turkish media showed a Pantsir system belonging to the LNA targeted in a GNA drone strike near the Al-Watiya Air Base, southwest of Tripoli.
 Reportedly, the system was supplied by the United Arab Emirates.
 The airstrike came as a part of an operation to cut supplies to the LNA.
 Turkish media showed imagery of the airstrike.
 The LNA denied the claim made by the GNA.
 On 18 May, the Turkish-backed GNA captured the al-Watiya Air Base including a Pantsir-S1 TLAR belonging to the LNA.
 Later, it was reported that the captured Pantsir battery was the same targeted three days before and it was transferred by the United States to Ramstein Air Base in Germany in June 2020.

 On 20 May 2020, Mohammed Gununu, a GNA spokesman claimed their forces had destroyed 7 Pantsir TLARs in Al-Watiya airbase, Tarhouna and Al-Wishka.
 Media sources reported the destruction of at least five defenses in the GNA offensive, in turn an LNA official denied the destruction of Pantsirs.
-On 8 June 2020, video footage was first leaked showing a Pantsir operated by UAE personnel.
+On 8 June 2020, video footage was tweeted by the GNA claiming that a leaked video of a Pantsir was allegedly being operated by UAE personnel.
+The personnel cannot be seen but according to the GNA Gulf Arabic dialect can be heard.

 Post-conflict analysis showed that Pantsir was (at least temporarily) suppressed by combined efforts from electronic warfare systems on one side and long range artillery (or airstrikes) on the other side.
 Pantsir's positions were allegedly detected by long-range electronic warfare systems.
 Electronic warfare systems allegedly were at times able to jam Pantsir's radar and then forwarded the information to drone operators.
 In situations where jamming was not achieved strikes on Pantsir's positions were carried out with long range artillery.
 Pantsir operators compensated by switching off the radar and focused on the electro-optical sensors instead of the radar (i.e. thermal imager and infrared direction finder), in order to acquire targets and this reportedly improved both Pantsir's survivability and effectiveness.

-On 22 August 2022, a drone speculated to be China's CH-5 or Ch-4 or "something similar" to a US MQ-9 Reaper UAV was shot down over Libya by a Pantsir.
+On 22 August 2022, a US MQ-9 Reaper UAV was shot down over Libya by a Pantsir.